davidson-consulting/diff-xjoules/doc/advanced_configuration.md

 We describe in the following, the test filters implemented in **Diff-XJoules**:

-- `ALL`: takes all the tests regardless the stability of their data.
+- `All`: takes all the tests regardless the stability of their data.
-- `EMPTY_INTERSECTION`: for each test, it takes the two sets of energy measurement: $v_1$ and $v_2$, then it computes the intersection of the two sets.
+- `EmptyIntersection`: for each test, it takes the two sets of energy measurement: $v_1$ and $v_2$, then it computes the intersection of the two sets.
 This filter takes only the tests that the intersection is empty.
-- `STUDENT_T_TEST`: uses a statistical $t$-test to determine if the measurements of the test for both versions are distinct.
+- `StudentTTest`: :warning: **this test filter is not yet implemented** :warning: uses a statistical $t$-test to determine if the measurements of the test for both versions are distinct.
 It also uses Cohen's D to takes into account the magnitude of the difference.

 ## Mark Strategies